CATSEYETM System FAQ

 4. What size spot do I need?

 The size (small or large) of the triangle to use is dependent on which Cheshire you choose.
-The 1.25" CATSEYETM Cheshire accommodates the small one and the 2" BLACKCATTM is matched to the large one.
-The INFINITYTM Autocollimator will function with any size spot you choose.
+The 1.25" CATSEYETM Cheshire accommodates the small one and the 2" BLACKCAT XL-ATM is matched to the large one.
+The INFINITY XLKPTMAutocollimator will function with any size spot you choose.

 5. Do I need a hole in my center spot and if so, how big?

-6. What about "white" versus "red" for my center spot?
+6. What about reflective "white" versus "red" for my center spot?

-By design and intent, "Red reflective" is the de facto and recommended media for the CATSEYETM Collimation System.
-The "Red" color provides excellent contrast for maximum visual resolution of the triangle inside the silver-white ring image of all of the CATSEYETM Cheshires when setting the Primary tilt.
-Additionally, the reflective surface provides a nice bright reference at night when illuminated with a LED flashlight in both the Cheshire and Autocollimator views.
-"White" is provided as an option for those who follow Vic Menard's esoteric persuasion and personal choice.
+By design, "Red reflective" is the de facto and recommended reference media for the CATSEYETM Collimation System.
+The "Red" color provides excellent contrast for maximum visual resolution of the triangle inside the reflective white ring image of all of the CATSEYETM Cheshires when setting the Primary tilt.

-7. Why do you offer a combination tool package that contains both the BLACKCATTM and TELECATTM ?
+7. Why do you offer a combination tool package that contains both the BLACKCAT XL-ATM and TELECAT XL/XLSTM ?
 Isn't that redundant?

-Even though there is Cheshire functional redundancy, some folks like the multi-functionality of the TELECATTM and prefer the convenience of leaving their sight tube at home and only having the more compact BLACKCATTM taking up minimal room in their field eyepiece box.
+Even though there is Cheshire functional redundancy, some folks like the multi-functionality of the TELECAT XL/XLSTM and prefer the convenience of leaving their sight tube at home and only having the more compact BLACKCAT XL-ATM taking up minimal room in their field eyepiece box.

 8. What do I use the sight tube "cross-hairs for?

-My sole use of the cross hairs is for the 1-time squaring of the focuser where I use the cross-hair intersection as the aligning reference against the background "hole" I have placed on the focuser-opposite side of my scope tube.
-Some folks align the reflection of the intersection under itself as a way to do a preliminary set of the Primary tilt.
+There are 2 uses of the cross hairs: 1) For the 1-time squaring of the focuser where the cross-hair intersection is aligned with a reference spot/hole placed excactly opposite the focuser on the side of the scope tube or UTA.
+2) Some folks align the reflection of the intersection under itself as a way to do a preliminary set of the Primary tilt.

 9. If I have a 2" focuser, will the 2" sight tube work in my scope?

-The Diagonal must be at least as large as the inside diameter of the sight tube so as long as the Secondary (diagonal) mirror minor-axis size is larger than 1.8", the TELETUBETM or TELECATTM will work just fine.
+The Diagonal must be at least as large as the inside diameter of the sight tube so as long as the Secondary (diagonal) mirror minor-axis size is larger than 1.8", the TELETUBE XL/XLSTM or TELECAT XL/XLSTM will work just fine.

 10. Should I tighten the focuser set screws on collimation tools?